home-assistant/yellow.home-assistant.io/README.md

-The content of this Website has been migrated to https://github.com/NabuCasa/support
+The content of this website has been migrated to https://github.com/NabuCasa/support

 # Home Assistant Yellow website